justjam2013/homebridge-virtual-accessories/README.md

 ## Webhook Configuration

 Virtual Accessories For Homebridge includes a webhook service to update accessory sensors via web calls.
-There are no configuration changes required to individual accessories.
-Simply enabling the webhook service will automatically make all supported virtual sensors available for updating.
+There are no changes required to individual accessories' configurations.
+Simply enabling the webhook service will automatically make all supported virtual sensors available.
 Curently supported accessory sensors are:
-- **Humidifier/Dehumidifier humidity sensor.** Updating the humidity sensor will trigger the accessory to switch to the appropriate operating state, based on threshold values and device capabilities.
+- **Humidifier/Dehumidifier humidity sensor.** Updating the humidity sensor will trigger the virtual accessory to switch to the appropriate operating state, based on threshold values and device capabilities.

 ### Enabled webhook service